 First of all: joining groups is not the worst idea ever, as long as they are relevant to your niche or business and you can get involved in fruitful discussions where your insights add value.
 This applies to any type of interaction on social media: as long as you add something valuable, you are good to go.

 Don’t be afraid of sharing what you are into these days.
-If you attend an interesting conference or meetup, or someone writes about your successful campaign and shares your posts, then re-share it too!
+If you attend an interesting video conference or meetup, or someone writes about your successful campaign and shares your posts, then re-share it too!

 Try NapoleonCat free for 14 days.
 No credit card required.